HIV/STD Program

 Expedited Partner Therapy

-Sexually transmitted infections continue to increase despite years-long prevention efforts to reduce the transmission of undiagnosed infections.
+Sexually transmitted diseases continue to increase despite years-long prevention efforts to reduce the transmission of undiagnosed infections.
 Expedited Partner Therapy (EPT) is an intervention that has demonstrated successful outcomes by making it possible for providers to reach exposed partners who are unable or unwilling to come to the clinic.
 EPT is endorsed by CDC and many health organizations, like the Texas Medical Association.
 The HIV/STD Section Director released a Dear Provider Letter containing DSHS provider recommendations to routinely offer EPT to clients and promote partner treatment.
 Learn more about Expedited Partner Therapy in Texas.

 Exploring an Epidemic: Congenital Syphilis in Texas Podcast